rafaelcalhau/calhau-wp-portfolio/readme.md

 # Features

-  - Import a image form your device
+  - Import a image from your device
   - Image Crop
   - Rich-text editor
   - Ordering item's position